daliaduma/spacex-explorer/README.md

 ## How to run

-Create a .env file in the root of the project with
+Create a .env file in the root of the project with or copy the .env.example content in your file

 ```
 NEXT_PUBLIC_API_BASE_URL=https://api.spacexdata.com/v4